 Kenh Ga Hot Water Stream

-The Kenh Ga Hot Water Stream is in Kenh Ga Village, Gia Van Commune.
+Kenh Ga Hot Water StreamThe Kenh Ga Hot Water Stream is in Kenh Ga Village, Gia Van Commune.
 A boat takes the visitors up to the stream among the mountains and the rice fields.
-Although the fragrant stream has existed for a long time, it was only first studied and exploited by the French in 1940.
-The mineral water here is extremely high quality and contains chloride-natrium, chloride-kalium, calcium, and magnesium chloride.
+Although the fragrant stream has existed for a long time, it was first studied and exploited by the French in 1940.
+The mineral water here is extremely high quality and contains sodium chloride, potassium chloride, calcium, and magnesium chloride.

 The water is clear and has a stable temperature of 53 degrees Celsius with a source capacity of 5,000 cubic meters per hour.
-Ninh Binh is lucky to have this natural hot water stream used for relaxation and self treatment.
+Ninh Binh is lucky to have this natural hot water stream used for relaxation and self-treatment.

 Xuan Thuy National Park

-Giao Minh commune is the ideal location to observe a submerged land environment.
-This area between Lu and Ngan islets at the mouth of the Red River is the product of ta millennial alluvial process.
+Xuan Thuy National ParkGiao Minh commune is the ideal location to observe a submerged land environment.
+This area between Lu and Ngan islets at the mouth of the Red River is the product of a millennial alluvial process.

-Recently, Xuan Thuy Ramsar Reserve has been become National Park.
-The park covers an area of 15,000ha of which 7,100ha to be strictly preservation.
-Forest covers about 90% of the 7,100 ha site which comprises 4,000ha of wetland, home to a rich fauna and flora system embracing 57 breeds and 111 known species of water plants.
+Xuan Thuy National ParkRecently, Xuan Thuy Ramsar Reserve has become a National Park.
+The park covers an area of 15,000ha, of which 7,100ha is strictly preserved.
+Forest covers about 90% of the 7,100 ha site, which comprises 4,000 ha of wetland, home to a rich flora and fauna, including 57 breeds and 111 known species of aquatic plants.

-Xuan Thuy National Park is known for its many bird varieties.
-There are 215 species including 160 types of migrating birds and 50 types of water birds, according to the latest survey carried out by International Bird Life.
-Nine of these species, including the black-faced spoonbill and the northern white egret are listed in the world’s Red Book of rare animals.
-The black-faced spoonbills found in the reserve account for one fifth of the bird’s world community.
+Xuan Thuy National ParkXuan Thuy National Park is known for its many bird varieties.
+There are 215 species, including 160 types of migrating birds and 50 types of water birds, according to the latest survey carried out by International Bird Life.
+Nine of these species, including the black-faced spoonbill and the northern white egret, are listed in the world’s Red Book of rare animals.
+The black-faced spoonbills found in the reserve account for one-fifth of the world’s bird community.

 Kem Trong

-Kem Trong is a national scenic spot recognized in 1962.
-Kem Trong is where the Day River flows through two mountains, on the left is Rua Mountain, Co Dong Mountain in Ha Nam Province; on the right is Bai Tho Mountain, Bat Gia Mountain range in Ninh Binh Province.
-The natural landscape here is not as vast and majestic as many other natural landscapes.
-Kem Trong is a scenic spot that includes both rivers and mountains, fields and trees, the scenery of the earth and sky, of human creation have merged together to form a complete complex.
+Kem TrongKem Trong is a national scenic spot recognized in 1962.
+Kem Trong is where the Day River flows through two mountains: on the left are Rua Mountain and Co Dong Mountain in Ha Nam Province; on the right are Bai Tho Mountain and Bat Gia Mountain in Ninh Binh Province.
+The natural landscape here is not as vast and majestic as many others.
+Kem Trong is a scenic spot that includes rivers and mountains, fields and trees, the scenery of the earth and sky, and human creations, all merged into a cohesive whole.

 Sacred temples and pagodas